How is Marfan Syndrome Diagnosed?

-A Marfan diagnosis can often be made after exams of several parts of the body by doctors experienced with connective tissue disorders, including:
+A Marfan diagnosis can often be made after exams of several parts of the body by doctors experienced with connective tissue conditions, including:

-- A detailed medical and family history, including information about any family member who may have the disorder or who had an early, unexplained, heart-related death.
-Use our Family Health History Packet to help you collect this information.
+- A detailed medical and family history, including information about any family member who may have the condition or who had an early, unexplained, heart-related death.

 - A complete physical examination.